gandersen101/spaczz/README.md

 poetry install # Within spaczz's root directory.
 ```

-The only package that will not be installed via Poetry but is used for testing and in doc examples is the spaCy medium English model (en-core-web-md).
+The only package that will not be installed via Poetry but is used for testing and in-documentation examples is the spaCy medium English model (en-core-web-md).
 This will need to be installed separately.
 The command below should do the trick:

 ```python